Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

 \subsection{Gluing the local moduli spaces}

 We now complete the proof of our first main result, namely the existence of a moduli space of cscK manifolds.
 So far, to each cscK manifold $(X,\alpha_X)$ we have associated a complex space which is a local moduli space $\M_X$ of cscK manifolds around $(X,\alpha_X)$.
-What we show next is that one can glue these spaces together.
+That is, points of $\M_X$ correspond to cscK manifolds, and by Remark \ref{rmk:completeness}, any sufficiently small cscK deformation of $(X,\alpha_X)$ is represented by a unique point of $\M_X$.
+What we show next is that one can glue these spaces together to form the moduli space globally.

 We take a point $p_Y \in \M_X$ corresponding to a K\"ahler manifold $(Y,\alpha_Y)$, with corresponding local moduli space $\M_Y = W_Y \git G_Y$, where $G_Y = \Aut(Y,\alpha_Y)$.
 To glue the local moduli spaces, we give a canonical isomorphism from a neighbourhood $U_Y\subset \M_X$ around $p_Y$ to a neighbourhood $V_Y \subset \M_Y$.